 Learn.
 Connect.
 Advance.
+Join and Invest.

-"We Stand Stronger Together."
-I get a lot of out my memberships in WLA [Wisconsin Library Association], PLA [Pubic Library Association], and ALA - mentorship; leadership opportunities; continuing education opportunities; access to award committee membership as well as serving on committees to advance youth librarianship; a chance to work together to strengthen libraries; opportunities to network with other colleagues; time to change how we approach youth services on a state and local level.
-I also put my money into these associations because they stand up for me...and for you...and for us.
-Our state and national associations stand up for libraries and librarians politically.
-They stand up for intellectual freedom and protecting everyone's right to read.
-They work in partnership to ensure that there is equal access to reading and literacy regardless of format and age of user.
-(More)
+"I get a lot of out my memberships in WLA [Wisconsin Library Association], PLA [Public Library Association], and ALA - mentorship; leadership opportunities; continuing education opportunities; access to award committee membership as well as serving on committees to advance youth librarianship; a chance to work together to strengthen libraries; opportunities to network with other colleagues; time to change how we approach youth services on a state and local level.

 Information.
 Insight.
 Interaction